finaldie/auto-news/README.md

 ```

 - Go to `RSS_List` page, and fill in the RSS name and URL
+- Go to `Reddit_List` page, and fill the subreddit names
 - Go to `Tweet_List` page, and fill in the Tweet screen names

 ## [UI] Set up Notion database views
 Go to Notion `ToRead` database page, all the data will flow into this database later on, create the database views for different sources to help us organize flows easier.
 E.g. Tweets, Articles, YouTube, RSS, etc